 If you want to deal with us while not identifying yourself (i.e. anonymously or by using a pseudonym) we will allow you to do this where it is practicable (for example where you make a general enquiry of us).
 Please tell us if you wish to do this and we will indicate whether, given the nature of the transaction, it is practicable.

-Personal information is generally collected directly from you, usually at the time of contact.
-However, in some circumstances we will need to collect your personal information from third parties.
+In some circumstances we will need to collect your personal information from third parties.
 These circumstances may include collection of your personal information from third parties such as:

-• your agent, adviser, or family member who applies for a policy that covers you or is instructed by you to deal with us
+• your agent, adviser, or family member who applies for a policy that covers you or is instructed by you to deal with us;

 • a co-insured on your policy;